e10e3/filmroll/README.md

 License
 -------

 This project is distributed under the GPL v3 licence, or any later version.
-See the LICENCE file.
+See the LICENCE.md file.

 Some code comes from examples of the Android documentation, distributed under the Apache 2 licence.

-The material icons use in the app are licensed under the Apache 2 licence as well.
+The Material icons used in the app are licensed under the Apache 2 licence as well.